JBradford883/myFlix-client/README.md

 #### **Single Movie View**
 - Returns data (description, genre, director, image) about a single movie to the user
 - Allows users to add a movie to their list of favorites
+<a href="img/SingleMovie-View.png" target="_blank">View Sample of Single Movie View</a>

 #### **Login View**
 - Allows users to log in with a username and password
 - Registration view
 - Allows new users to register (username, password, email, birthday)

 #### **Genre View**
 - Returns data about a genre, with a name and description
 - Displays example movies
+<a href="img/Genre-View.png" target="_blank">View Sample of Genre View</a>

 #### **Director View**
 - Returns data about a director (name, bio, birth year, death year)
 - Displays example movies
+<a href="img/Director-View.png" target="_blank">View Sample of Director View</a>

 #### **Profile view**
 - Allows users to update their user info (username, password, email, date of birth)
 - Allows existing users to deregister
 - Displays favorite movies
 - Allows users to remove a movie from their list of favorites
+<a href="img/Profile-View.png" target="_blank">View Sample of Profile View</a>

 ---